1. Sign up on Poodll.com

 When you renew or upgrade your subscription (eg from free trial to a paid one) the Poodll plugins will know about that automatically.
 You do not need to update any settings for them.
 But it may take up to 12 hours for the information to come through.

-You can confirm that everything is ok after adding those by pressing the "Refresh license information" link after saving the new settings.
+You can confirm that everything is ok after adding those by pressing the "Refresh license information" link (under the API secret in Moodle ) after saving the new settings.

 5. Start Poodll'ing